mcfadd/CNN_Transfer_Learning_for_Age_Classification/Readme.md

 ### Transfer Learning

-Transfer learning is a technique where you use a model trained on a very large dataset and then adapt it to another (smaller) dataset.
+Transfer learning is a technique where you use a model trained on a very large data set and then adapt it to another (smaller) data set.
 An advantage of this is that it takes far less time to do transfer learning than to train a model from scratch.
 The ResNet-34 CNN used in this project was trained on [ImageNet](http://image-net.org/).

 ### Data Set